gbelot2003/scrapping-drugs/README.md

 # Scrapping website Drugs.com
 ## How it works.
-#### Basically this tool use **Pupeteer** librarie, an e2e tool that works with a headless chromium version, to load the website and avoid the scrapping restriction in the website.
+#### Basically this tool use **Pupeteer** librarie, an e2e tool that works with a headless chromium version, to load the website and avoid the scrapping restriction.

 #### We divide the program into four main classes, called steps.